nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a food item by their tag(s) : `delbytag`

-Deletes food item from WIFE by specified tag(s).
+Delete food items from WIFE by their specified tag(s).

-Format: `delbytag n/TAG NAME...`
+Format: `delbytag n/TAG NAME [n/TAG NAME]...`

 Examples: